-[*Editor’s note: There was a request to clarify and/or confirm the following inputs regarding antenna characteristics.
-There was also a request to provide the antenna patterns.]
+[USA Note: Antenna characteristics of the radars would suffice to be used for any interference analysis against these radars.]

 A-5 Protection criteria

 A-5.1 Continuous noise-like interference

 Radars are affected in fundamentally different ways by unwanted signals of different forms, and an especially sharp difference prevails between the effects of continuous noise-like energy and those of pulses.
 Continuous-wave interference of a noise-like type inflicts a desensitizing effect on radiodetermination radars, and that effect is predictably related to its intensity.